springernature/frontend-playbook/accessibility/common-remediations.md

 ### Reliance on title attributes for accessibility

 Avoid the use of the `title` attribute for any purpose beyond naming a frame or iframe.
-The HTML 5 specification [explicitly discourages its use] (https://www.w3.org/TR/html53/dom.html#the-title-attribute).
+The HTML 5 specification [explicitly discourages its use](https://www.w3.org/TR/html53/dom.html#the-title-attribute).

 The `title` attribute can’t be perceived by touchscreen device users, as there’s no `hover` event available to them.
 Some screen readers do not expose information provided in a `title` attribute to the user.